 Additional recipe suggestions:

-If you like this recipe try our Roast Guinea Fowl with Chicken Jus, our Sirloin Steak with Mushrooms & Madiera our Slow Roast Pork Belly, our Chicken Pilaf, or our Pan-fried Chicken with Smoked Bacon & Beans.
+If you like this recipe try our Roast Guinea Fowl with Chicken Jus, or our Bulgur Wheat Risotto with Asparagus & Pancetta, our Sirloin Steak with Mushrooms & Madiera our Slow Roast Pork Belly, our Chicken Pilaf, or our Pan-fried Chicken with Smoked Bacon & Beans.

 Chorizo & Bean Stew with Roast Chicken Breast